Are you having trouble finding a fulfilling freelance career that allows you to make money by helping others?

 The job itself isn’t all that hard once you get some experience and know what you’re doing.

 You’re doing rewarding, well-paid work with frequent breaks, though you’ll be on your feet for much of the day.

 The only tricky aspect of freelancing is that you’ll be responsible for managing your clients and tasks, as well as marketing and networking.

 But this also means you can only accept jobs that work for you.

 Is a Freelance Massage Therapist’s Job Stressful?

-A typical workday for a freelance massage therapist might include setting up the workspace, preparing supplies, and welcoming the client.
+A typical workday for a freelance massage therapist begins with reviewing and confirming client appointments, preparing equipment, and gathering supplies.